 While Bob wanted to help his wife, he wasn’t in a position to care for her intense medical needs nor was he able to be a housekeeper and cook.
 Every ounce of energy they had was focused solely on Meg’s medical care and basic survival – it took over their entire life.
 They were so focused on just “getting by” every day, that any thoughts of enjoying life and igniting their purpose were gone.

-Their Life Care Manager, a registered nurse, started by looking at the whole picture, using the Homespire Experience™ as her guide.
+Their Nurse Care Manager, a registered nurse, started by looking at the whole picture, using the Homespire Experience™ as her guide.
 That process enabled her to look at Bob and Meg’s life across all seven elements of wellbeing, helping them discover priorities that could be woven into a Life Plan.

 First, though, they needed to address the two immediate priorities: treating Meg’s acute health needs and arranging for help to prepare meals and take care of the house.
 That worked to alleviate the daily pressure points, but it wasn’t enough . . . to eliminate the roller coaster of crisis and spark their lives.

-With an emphasis on proactive guidance and regular interactions, Bob and Meg’s Life Care Manager was able to catch little issues early before they became major crises.
+With an emphasis on proactive guidance and regular interactions, Bob and Meg’s Nurse Care Manager was able to catch little issues early before they became major crises.
 The end result?
 Meg has NOT been back in the hospital.

 With Meg improving and health care crises no longer taking center stage in their life, they could focus on what was meaningful in their lives.
 Their spark was igniting.